seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 stood at `dclass:'none'` on 02.09; both aggregator discovery hosts are closed (§6a); and the two protocol sites attempted that run answered with an empty client-rendered page and with HTTP 429.
-Nothing in that chain is repairable by searching harder — the schedule is on-chain and the websites are renderings of it. **A host for this lane is established by a TZ measurement and never by assumption** (map inv.
+Nothing in that chain is repairable by searching harder — the schedule is on-chain and the websites are renderings of it. **A host for this LANE is established by a TZ measurement and never by assumption** (map inv.
 44, inv.
-52): until one is measured and named here, the class stays unserved, its dates stay `none`, and the coins it covers are carried in `ИЗБЕГАТЬ` bare. **Measured 15.09 by TZ-45, on one coin:** `eth.blockscout.com` answers keyless for ONDO's token contract with its state as one object and no dated record.
+52): until one is measured and named here, the lane stays unserved. **An unlock the discovery search names is a per-item lookup**, exactly as `backing` became one (§6a): the protocol's own schedule read for that unlock is `primary`, and where it cannot be read the date is `reported` on the terms below, or `none`. **Measured 15.09 by TZ-45, on one coin:** `eth.blockscout.com` answers keyless for ONDO's token contract with its state as one object and no dated record.
 A token contract holds no schedule — a cliff lives in a vesting contract whose address is the protocol's own, and none has been measured — so the host is reachable and the lane's dates